 "think inside the book"

-English majors focus their studies on one of three emphases: Literary Studies, Film Studies, or Creative Writing.
+English majors focus their studies on one of three emphases: Literary Studies, Film and Media Studies, or Creative Writing.
 Regardless of their emphasis, all students acquire a breadth of knowledge about British and American literature and enjoy opportunities to conduct research; compose analytical and interpretive essays; study literary theory, film, and global literature; and participate in creative writing workshops.

 We also provide extracurricular literary and learning events for the entire community through the Hendrix-Murphy Foundation, the Drake lecture series,and other programs.
 Many of our students study or otherwise travel abroad.
 We also help students enrich their Hendrix experience by pursuing internships, attending academic conferences, engaging independent research, and working on college and local publications.

 Our graduates go on to careers in fields like publishing, law, teaching, and public service.
 We regularly place students in some of the top literature, film, and creative writing programs in the country: Harvard, Chicago, UCSB, UNC-Chapel Hill, Emery, Virginia.

 To get a flavor our outstanding community, please find us on